daedalus/oeis_closed_form_miner/README.md

 ## Usage

-1. Ensure the required dependencies are installed, including SageMath.
+1. Ensure the required dependencies are installed, including SageMath: `pip install -r requirements.txt`.
-2. Run the script using `python script_name.py` (replace `script_name.py` with the actual script filename).
+2. Run the script using `python miner.py`.
 3. The script will create a database, process sequences, and print relevant statistics.

 ## Dependencies